Coronavirus social care and safety

 Brighton & Hove: If your child is already connected with a worker at BHISS for example from the autism or the SEMH teams, they may be able to offer advice to you at home now.
 The Integrated Team for Families are providing virtual support to families via Family Coaching.
 Front Door for Families and the Parenting Team are offering support and advice.
 Find their contact details here.

-Amaze can offer Brighton parents some phone advice on parenting whilst we are unable to run our Triple P Stepping Stones courses for parents of children with SEND.
+Amaze are restarting our our Triple P Stepping Stones courses for parents of children with SEND.
 Contact the SENDIASS helpline to ask about this.

 If you have a named worker from the Specialist Community Disability Service (BHCC) or ISEND Children’s Disability Service (ESCC) you should contact them if your child’s behaviour is becoming a challenge to manage at home during lockdown.
 If you are not under one of these services call Front Door for Families in Brighton & Hove on 01273 290400 (out-of-hours 01273 335905) or SPOA in East Sussex on 01323 464222 (out-of-hours 01273 335906).
 Do this urgently if you or other children in the house are at risk as a result.